usbarmory/interlock/README.md

-**NOTE**: code & documentation are of alpha quality at this stage, not for production use.
+**NOTE**: code & documentation are of beta quality at this stage, not for production use.

 Introduction